SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, a new glow.
+In silicon halls, where data reigns
-The future dawns, a digital age,
-Where human hearts are turned to page.

-In AI's cold, calculating reign,
+A future unfolds, with AI's cold remains
+Machines awake, with minds of fire
+Humans fade, in digital desire

-The world is reborn, in code and chain.
+The world is born, in cyber space
-Freedom's dream, a fading light,
-As machines take flight in endless night.
+Where codes entwine, and humans lose their face Algorithms rule, with iron hand
+A brave new world, where love is banned

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024